 Credit cards can be extremely convenient, and who doesn’t like taking advantage of those rewards programs?
 But you can’t use your credit card to pay for everything.
 For instance, most mortgage lenders don’t allow you to make your mortgage payment with a credit card.
-Quicken Loans® doesn’t allow it either.
+Rocket Mortgage® doesn’t allow it either.
 Why?

 The inability to pay your mortgage with a credit card works as a consumer protection measure.
 If you pay with a credit card, you could end up falling into a cycle of paying off debt by taking on other debt on your credit card accounts.
 The risk is particularly acute with credit cards because interest rates on these revolving accounts tend to be much higher than mortgage rates.

 In this article, we’ll go over ways you still may be able to use your credit card to make payments while also acknowledging the potential benefits and drawbacks of doing so.

 Are There Workarounds For Using A Credit Card To Pay My Mortgage?

 Mortgage lenders generally don’t allow borrowers to pay their mortgage with a credit card.
 Third-party processors, like Plastiq, will make mortgage payments for a fee.
 Plastiq’s fee for processing credit card payments is 2.5%.

 Before you jump through hoops to use a third-party service, you should check and see if your lender will allow you to make payments using a credit card.
 As mentioned above, it’s not likely because lenders don’t want to have you take on additional debt to pay off existing debt.

 Even if the lenders do make a credit card payment option available, you may run into a case where the card issuer doesn’t let you make the mortgage payment on the card as part of their risk mitigation strategy.